-- The first is the method of fully distributed costs (FDC).
-It takes into account all the costs incurred by the company.
-The total cost attributed to the access network, and also the price, is equal to the sum of costs directly attributed to each component of the network and the fraction of the common costs attributed to each component.
-Similarly, the access price is also calculated as the sum of the prices of each component.
-(Marzi et al., 2001). - The second is the long run incremental cost (LRIC) method.
+- The second is the long run incremental cost (LRIC) method7.
 It is the method of use, which the Commission recommended in the 2002 directives, in order to eliminate the inefficiencies of the former monopolist.
 It is not based on the historical costs of the former monopolist company, but on the costs of an alleged efficient new operator who uses the most efficient technology of the moment to produce the same services as the former monopolist.
-For the calculation of these costs is used the randomness criterion, which relates the cost to the reason itself.
-This method is based on current costs where the network components are valued at fair value. - The third is the Retail method minus a form of ECPR.
-According to this methodology, the access price is imposed equal to (1-x) % of the retail price.
+For the calculation of these costs, the randomness criterion is used, which relates the cost to the reason itself.
+This method is based on current costs where the network components are valued at fair value - O The third is the Retail method minus a form of ECPR.
+According to this methodology, the access price is imposed equal to (1-x)% of the retail price.
 The incumbent is free to set the retail price and consequently the upstream access price is fixed by subtracting the avoidable costs (CE) incurred by the incumbent from the retail price.
 By definition, this method is not cost-oriented.

-However, in recent years it can be seen that the regulation of voice termination in fixed networks has led to a marked general decline in tariffs, although this is less than the decline in tariffs in the mobile network sector.
+However, in recent years it can be seen that the regulation of voice termination in fixed networks has led to a marked general decline in tariffs, although this is less than the decline in tariffs in the mobile network sector9.